microsoft/vscode-postgresql/README.md

+> [!IMPORTANT]
+> This project is deprecated.
+The PostgreSQL extension for Visual Studio Code has moved to [PostgreSQL for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-ossdata.vscode-pgsql).
+The new repository is located at [https://github.com/Microsoft/vscode-pgsql](https://github.com/Microsoft/vscode-pgsql).

 # PostgreSQL for Visual Studio Code

 Welcome to PostgreSQL for Visual Studio Code!
 An extension for developing PostgreSQL with functionalities including: